-Key dates as US regulators weigh emergency use of vaccines
+Key dates to know as U.S. regulators weigh emergency use of vaccines

-The next few weeks will likely see a lot of action as U.S. regulators assess COVID-19 vaccines and state officials get ready to start giving the shots to people.
+The next few weeks will likely see a lot of action as U.S. regulators assess coronavirus vaccines and state officials get ready to start giving the shots to people.
 Shots for at most 20 million people are expected by year’s end.

 A timeline of what to expect in the coming days: